 The condition is also termed as dorsal instability.

 Massive ligament disruption at the time of injury, as may occur in perilunate or lunate dislocations, or gradual attrition of the secondary extrinsic stabilizers leads to an abnormal extension of the lunate and carpal collapse after scapholunate dissociation.

 Capsular contracture may serve to fix the deformity.

-So all this means is that in DISI, the lunate is angulated dorsally.
+So all these means is that in DISI, the lunate is angulated dorsally.
 The relative alignment of the scaphoid to the lunate forms angle of 45 degrees.
 When the scapholunate angle is more than 70 degrees, ligaments between the scaphoid and lunate become nonfunctional.
 In such situations, the lunate becomes extended and maintains the position even during radial deviation.

 This does not allow normal rotation and the spatial adaptability of the proximal row.
 A DISI deformity is seen in